flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Alrighty!
 I think I covered 99% of what I wanted to talk about...

 I hope I didn't sound too harsh when criticising some sections.
 Don't get me wrong, I still think this console is a good piece of engineering!
 But there are some defects which make me wonder if it's really a cost-effective compromise, or part of a design flaw.
-Truth to be told, that didn't stop 11-year-old me from wanting one back then.
+Truth be told, that didn't stop 11-year-old me from wanting one back then.
 So I guess that's pretty much 'mission accomplished' for the company!

 I would also like to thank friends and the MelonDS community for taking the time to check out the draft and pointing out *lots* of corrections.
 The Nintendo DS allowed me to mention many topics I've been interested in writing about for a while and I was afraid I would end up biting off more than I could chew, but hopefully you've enjoyed this article.